 - Identify emerging challenges in criminology and develop suggestions for strategic responses

-Unlike many other careers in law enforcement, a bachelor’s degree is often not sufficient to pursue a career as a crime analyst.
-Many employers prefer aspiring analysts to hold a master’s degree.
-Plan to earn your graduate degree in a criminal justice program.
-During the course of your studies, you will develop in-depth knowledge of key topics such as the following:
+Unlike many other careers in law enforcement, a bachelor’s degree may be a minimum qualification to pursue a career as a crime analyst.3 Earning your master’s degree in a criminal justice program may help you position yourself for career advancement.3 During the course of your studies, you will have the opportunity to examine the following key topics:

 - Criminal behavior analysis